Aliases for TAS2R38 Gene

 GeneCards Summary for TAS2R38 Gene

-TAS2R38 (Taste Receptor, Type 2, Member 38) is a Protein Coding gene.
-Diseases associated with TAS2R38 include dental caries.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is TAS2R42.
+TAS2R38 (Taste 2 Receptor Member 38) is a Protein Coding gene.
+Diseases associated with TAS2R38 include Thiourea Tasting and Alexithymia.
+Among its related pathways are Signaling by GPCR and Taste transduction.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and bitter taste receptor activity.
+An important paralog of this gene is TAS2R3.

 Receptor that may play a role in the perception of bitterness and is gustducin-linked.
 May play a role in sensing the chemical composition of the gastrointestinal content.
 The activity of this receptor may stimulate alpha gustducin, mediate PLC-beta-2 activation and lead to the gating of TRPM5 (By similarity).